Trade finance

 A - B - C - D - E - F - G - H - I - J - K - L - M - N - O - P - Q - R - S - T - U - V - W - X - Y - Z

-Trade finance is a range of banking solutions designed to facilitate international trade transactions for importers and exporters.
+Trade Finance is a range of banking solutions designed to facilitate international trade transactions for importers and exporters.

-Scope of application
+Trade Finance scope of application

-The scope of application of Trade finance is wide and diversified.
+The scope of application of Trade Finance is wide and diversified.
 The term "Trade" refers here to the securing of transactions, both for exporters and importers.
 It includes solutions that reduce the risks incurred by both exporters (counterparty risk, for example) and importers (delivery risk).
 Documentary credit and international guarantees can be useful in covering these different risks.

 The term "finance" refers to the problem of financing working capital requirements (WCR), which is more pronounced in international trade than in domestic trade.
 This financing can take two forms: